FG to invest $220m in creating job opportunities for young Nigerians

 “The task before us is both serious and inspiring.
 The young Nigerians we seek to serve are not asking for handouts — only for a fair system that recognises effort, rewards merit, and provides opportunity.
 They are ready to build if we are ready to back them,” he added.

-For his part, the Minister of Youth Development, Comrade Ayodele Olawande, described the NJFP 2.0 as a continuation of the federal government’s success in youth empowerment.
+On his part, the Minister of Youth Development, Mr Ayodele Olawande, described the NJFP 2.0 as a continuation of the federal government’s success in youth empowerment.

 He noted that since the programme began in 2021, it has helped over 13,000 youths to gain skills, assuring that the initiative will build on its progress and achieve its long-term goal of placing 100,000 youths in jobs within five years.

-In her welcome address, the Resident Representative of the United Nations Development Programme (UNDP) in Nigeria, Ms. Elsie Attafuah, said the generous funding from the European Union and implementation support from the UNDP, over the years, are aimed at connecting potential to opportunity.
+In her welcome address, the Resident Representative of the United Nations Development Programme, UNDP, in Nigeria, Ms. Elsie Attafuah, said the generous funding from the European Union and implementation support from the UNDP, over the years, were aimed at connecting potential to opportunity.

 She noted that the vision behind the NJFP has come to light, resulting in over 40,000 Nigerians being placed in various economic sectors.